HashimHS/grounding_sam_ros/README.md

 - Tested on ROS Noetic, might work with other ROS distributions.

 ## Hardware Requirements
-- A GPU with a minimum of 8 GB VRAM for Grounded SAM or 4 GB for the Grounding Dino model alone.
+- A GPU with a minimum of 8 GB VRAM for Grounded SAM or 4 GB for the Grounding DINO model alone.

 ## Installation
 To install and use this ROS service server, follow these steps: